Jonathan50/testrepo/README.md

 ## Editing the file

-This ia a markdown file
+Its a markdown file in this repository